agBeta/jammed-together/cheatsheets/docs/mariadb-admin-0.md

 </br>

 ## Max Scale

+\[BTW, before starting\]: Putting Maxscale on web-server node(s) improves performance about 30% when db is on high load (50k selects/sec + 10k insert,delete,update/sec).
+Use also unix socket instead of TCP port to prevent exposing listening port to the outside network. (based on alejandro's yt comment)

 First off, MaxScale is not free for production use ([BSL license](https://mariadb.com/bsl-faq-mariadb/)).
 As you can see [pricing](https://mariadb.com/pricing/), MaxScale is only available under 'Enterprise Platform'.